WHAT IS A COCHLEAR IMPLANT

 Sound is captured by the microphone of the processor which analyses and transforms the sound waves into an electrical predetermined code.
 This information is sent to the antenna that transmits radio frequencies to be collected by the receiver-stimulator placed beneath the skin.
 The electrical signals are lead to the electrodes placed inside the cochlea in order to stimulate the auditory nerve.
 Hence, nervous impulses caused by sound waves are created without any active participation from the cochlea.

-Although electrical impulses caused by sound waves are delivered to the brain by the cochlear implant, a demanding hearing training process is required to ensure proper hearing.
-The sounds heard with the cochlear implant do not sound exactly the same as the ones produced by the natural hearing system.
+Although electrical impulses caused by sound waves are delivered to the brain by the implant, a demanding hearing training process is required to ensure proper hearing.
+The sounds heard with the implant do not sound exactly the same as the ones produced by the natural hearing system.
 In cases where an adult receives a cochlear implant after his hearing has suddenly or progressively deteriorated, he must learn how to hear differently with the implant.
 When it is a child that has a congenital hearing loss that receives the implant, he must also receive proper hearing training to ensure functional hearing.